-That instance was so alarming to Abu Dhar who, realizing his mistake, rushed to seek forgiveness from his brother Bilal and placed his head on the ground asking Bilal to step by his shoes on his face as a way of making him feel, to some extent, the offence he has directed to him.
+That instance was so alarming to Abu Dhar who, realizing his mistake, rushed to seek forgiveness from his brother Bilal and placed his head on the ground asking Bilal to step by his shoes on his face as a way of making him feel, to some extent, the offense he has directed to him.

-Yet Bilal, who realized that Abu Dhar had understood the lesson, and that the insult was completely unintentional, took his hand and hugged him in a brotherly gesture.
+Yet Bilal, who realized that Abu Dhar had understood the lesson and that the insult was completely unintentional, took his hand and hugged him in a brotherly gesture.

-In that society there was no place for discrimination as it was uprooted from the hearts before the minds.
+In that society, there was no place for discrimination as it was uprooted from the hearts before the minds.
 All considerations about color and class superiority were taken away from the worldview of Muslims.